CNRGH/contatester/README.md

 ### Clean

 Both setuptools and distutils commands are extended to ensure that all cache files are cleaned.
 Indeed python generate `*.pyc`, `*.pyo` file to store corresponding bytecode.
 These bytecode files are not always regenerated which could lead to some problems when working on a cross-environment (Windows <-> Linux).
 The extended clean command remove either `__pycache__`, `*.egg-info`, `.eggs`, `.pytest_cache`

+## Installation using Docker
+TODO

 ## Continuous Integration